williamdsw/saroo-compatibility-list/README.md

 Games compatibility list of SAROO cartridge for Sega Saturn.
 It's based on tests from my [Youtube Channel](https://www.youtube.com/@chap3l).

+TODO - Games to be tested and recorded.

 :construction: In Progress :construction:

 ### Games